OpenNebula/docs/source/intro_release_notes/release_notes/uspng.rst

     # sudo gem install nokogiri -v 1.4.4

-- older ruby versions ( <= 1.9.3 ) are not supported for **cloud bursting** (specifically for Microsoft Azur) and the :ref:`Sunstone commercial support integration <commercial_support_sunstone>`.
+- older ruby versions ( <= 1.9.3 ) are not supported for **cloud bursting** (specifically for Microsoft Azure) and the :ref:`Sunstone commercial support integration <commercial_support_sunstone>`.

 - **OneFlow** requires a version >= 1.6.3 for treetop, packages distributed with Debian 8 includes an older version (1.4.5) and must be removed

 CentOS 7.0 Platform Notes
 --------------------------------------------------------------------------------

 This distribution lacks some packaged ruby libraries.
 This makes some components unusable until they are installed.
-In the frontend, just after package installation these commands should be executed as root to install extra dependencies:
+In the front-end, just after package installation these commands should be executed as root to install extra dependencies:

 .. code::